HSchoolboyEr/WhatThisFuncDo/tools/raw_data_prepare/README.md

 All scripts for data preparation are located in this folder

-In this section decribed how to prepare the existed data or add new.
-If you wont to use already preparead data - go to `./data/`  [folder](../../data/) of this repo.
+In this section described how to prepare the existed data or add new.
+If you wont to use already prepared data - go to `./data/`  [folder](../../data/) of this repo.

 ## Using